Built for the still

 WhiskyAdvocate and Distillery Trail are media publications, not producer tools — editorial placement is uncertain, expensive, and someone else's content strategy, not yours

 WhiskyAdvocate, Distillery Trail, Whisky Magazine, and the major spirits media outlets are genuinely influential.
-A 92-point review from WhiskyAdvocate moves retail volume in a measurable way, and an editorial feature on Distillery Trail introduces your operation to an audience that actively seeks craft producers.
 But editorial placement is not a content strategy you control.
-You can submit samples, cultivate relationships with editors, hope that your current release aligns with the editorial calendar — but the timing, the angle, the headline, the recommendation, and the page where your operation appears are all decisions made by someone else's team following someone else's content priorities.
-More practically, neither WhiskyAdvocate nor Distillery Trail gives you the ability to publish your own barrel-aging log with the kind of production detail your most serious enthusiast customers genuinely want: the entry proof and barrel number, the rickhouse rotation schedule, the quarterly ABV measurements tracking the angel's share, the quarterly tasting notes documenting the spirit's evolution.
-That level of production transparency requires your own publication infrastructure, under your own domain, building your own search authority around the production queries your ideal customers are actually running — not waiting for editorial coverage that may or may not arrive on a schedule useful to your release calendar.
+You can submit samples, cultivate relationships with editors, hope that your current release aligns with the editorial calendar — but the timing, angle, headline, and page where your operation appears are all decisions made by someone else's team.
+Neither WhiskyAdvocate nor Distillery Trail gives you the ability to publish your own barrel-aging log with production detail your most serious enthusiast customers genuinely want.
+That requires your own publication infrastructure, under your own domain, building search authority around the production queries your ideal customers are running.

 Distillery e-commerce involves state-shipping compliance that no off-the-shelf platform handles — Squarespace doesn't know your DTC license covers 42 states, and Shopify doesn't insert age-verification gates